Clipboard Operations Overview

 • Copy/Cut

 Press Ctrl+C to copy or Ctrl+X to cut.
-You can also use the "Edit" menu in the menu bar.
+You can also use [Edit] > [Copy (Records)] or [Cut (Records)] from the menu bar.

 • Specify the Destination Book

-Click a record row of the destination book to select it, or check the book's checkbox.
+Click a record row of the destination book, or click the destination book card to select it.
 If there is only one book in the file, it will automatically be the paste destination.

 • Paste